Your RV Water System Explained

 Well, that's only a partially correct statement.

-Filtering the water that comes into your fresh water tank also filters the H2O that goes through your pump.
+Filtering the water that comes into your clear water tank also filters the H2O that goes through your pump.

 Filtering water before it goes into your water holding tank keeps tiny particles out of the pump.

-Those unfiltered particles might otherwise damage the pump's diaphragm and eventually cause it to stop working.
+Those unfiltered particles might otherwise damage the diaphragm and eventually cause it to stop working.
+Boo.

-You never know how good or bad the water quality is going to be during your camping trip.
+You never know how good or bad the water quality is from the source.

-It's best to use a filter whenever filling into your fresh water tank.
+It's best to use a filter whenever filling into your tank.

-Before you use your RV plumbing system for the first time, it's a good idea to disinfect the fresh water tank.
+Before you use your RV plumbing system for the first time, it's a good idea to disinfect the white water tank.

 Do this ESPECIALLY if you plan to use it for drinking water.